jsks/czhttpd/README.md

 ```

 ### Configuration:
-The provided sample main.conf lists the variables that can be changed.
+The provided sample `main.conf` lists the variables that can be changed.
 Any additional files or modules can be sourced using the standard shell command, `source`.
-Currently, there are only two modules, cgi.sh and compress.sh.
-Their description and use should be listed in the respective cgi.conf and compress.conf config files.
+Currently, there are only two modules, `cgi.sh` and `compress.sh`.
+Their description and use should be listed in the respective `cgi.conf` and `compress.conf` config files.

-By default, czhttpd searches for main.conf in `~/.config/czhttpd/conf/`.
+By default, czhttpd searches for `main.conf` in `~/.config/czhttpd/conf/`.
 An alternative config file can be specified with the commandline option `-c`.

+### TODO:
+- [ ] Expand directory caching to work with osx/bsd
+    - Also, enable caching of compressed pages

 ---